zhouhoujun/development-tool-docker/README.md

 Please file issues and pull requests against that repo.
 This package use to develop kit for typescript node project development via gulp tasks, for project publish via docker. docker build, docker publish, docker images export auto.

+use shell command to build docker image via docker-compose.

 ## Install

 You can install this package either with `npm`.